 Can I record the proceedings at the Committee meeting?

-22. No. Video or audio recording of any part of a meeting is prohibited except by the Commissioners' staff for training purposes.
+21. No. Video or audio recording of any part of a meeting is prohibited except by the Commissioners' staff.

 What happens if the case is considered on more than one occasion by the Committee?